-Throughout this week's IBC, there was a growing consensus that stereoscopic 3-D is not a fad but an emerging reality that could become widespread.
-IBC is the first major confab to feature a sizable number of working products from a growing number of manufacturers in areas including production, postproduction, broadcasting, Blu-ray Disc and video wall displays.
+Throughout this week’s IBC, there was a growing consensus that stereoscopic 3-D is not a fad but an emerging reality that could become widespread.
+IBC became the first major confab to feature a sizable number of working products from a growing number of manufacturers, in areas including production, postproduction, broadcasting, Blu-ray Disc and video wall displays.

 “Exhibitors want to be able to deliver 3-D movies,” Monk said.
 “But it’s not going to be sufficient in its own right, although it certainly helps the cause of resolving d-cinema.
 One of the things we are considering within EDCF is how well the proposition will serve the smaller operators that use more independent film content.
 That proposition doesn’t work as effectively for them.”

 Different countries are adopting deployment plans.
 They include ventures that rely on private funding and some that will receive government contributions.